5 Research-Backed Reasons We Wear Makeup

 - Foundation appears foundational.
 Perhaps because it evens skin tone, and therefore may give a stronger impression of health and symmetry, foundation is widely recognized as enhancing beauty.
 In fact, in one study, foundation was concluded to be the product making the most difference in female attractiveness after a group of men judged the attractiveness of women wearing different levels of cosmetic use, from none at all to complete makeup (Mulhern, Fieldman, Hussey, Leveque, & Pineau, 2003).

 - Focus on the eyes.
 In recent research, women rated eye makeup as the Number One product enhancing other women’s facial attractiveness (Mulhern et al., 2003).
 Eyeliner, eye shadow, and mascara may exaggerate facial neoteny.
-In other words, adults are often viewed as beautiful when they have features typical of the young, including large eyes (as well as small noses and large lips).
+Adults are often viewed as beautiful when they have features typical of the young, including large eyes (as well as small noses and large lips).
 Such exaggerated youthfulness tends to have greater appeal (Jones et al., 1995).

 - A bit of blush.
 Why does rouge tend to be a staple cosmetic?
 Perhaps it’s because when women are most sexually viable (during mid-cycle during ovulation) or when they are aroused, they blush more easily.
 The application of artificial blush may mimic this vascularization, providing a subtle signal of sexual interest or arousal.
 This is in line with the link established by Elliott and Niesta (2008) between the color red and sex appeal.